Pressidium Hosting Review: An Excellent Reputation – But Are They Worth The Money?

 Second, Pressidium include a Safe WP Upgrade feature that lets you automatically trigger a backup before applying a WordPress update.
-Now, Pressidium do apply updates for you, but this might come in useful if you’re in a hurry and want to upgrade your site before Pressidium do.
+Now, Pressidium do apply updates for you, but this may come in useful if you’re in a hurry and want to upgrade your site before Pressidium do.
 By default, Pressidium apply minor updates within 24 hours but wait two weeks to apply major updates.
-So the Safe WP Upgrade feature would let you safely apply major updates right away.
+So, the Safe WP Upgrade feature would let you safely apply major updates right away.

 Back to the hosting dashboard for one more feature!

-Pressidium offer 24/7/365 expert support on all their plans.
+Pressidium offer 24/7/365 expert support on all of their plans.
 They advertise their support staff as DevOps engineers, which should mean they have a deeper technical knowledge than the frontline staff at many hosts.

 In fact, Pressidium don’t believe in having different tiers of support staff.
-There are no tiered levels and there’s no need to “escalate” issues because you get support directly from the engineers.
+There are no tiered levels and there’s no need to ‘escalate’ issues because you get support directly from the engineers.
 You can learn more by reading Pressidium’s support ethos.

-One thing to note here is that you only get support via ticket or email.
+One thing to note here is you only get support via ticket or email.
 There’s no option for live chat or phone support, though higher-tier plans do get a dedicated account manager.

 With that being said, Pressidium’s interface for submitting a ticket is quite smart.
 When you submit your ticket, you’ll be able to: